-The EGM - Investor Relations, Communications & Research is responsible for monitoring the general range of analysts’ forecast earnings compared with DEXUS’s own internal forecasts or its published earnings guidance.
+The EGM - Investor Relations, Communications & Sustainability is responsible for monitoring the general range of analysts’ forecast earnings compared with Dexus’s own internal forecasts or its published earnings guidance.

-If the EGM - Investor Relations, Communications & Research becomes aware of a potentially material divergence between market expectations or ‘consensus’ of the analysts’ forecasts and DEXUS’ own forecasts or guidance, which may have a material effect on the price or value of DXS securities, the EGM Investor Relations, Communications & Research will refer the matter to the Continuous Disclosure Committee to consider what further action is required.
+If the EGM - Investor Relations, Communications & Sustainability becomes aware of a potentially material divergence between market expectations or ‘consensus’ of the analysts’ forecasts and Dexus’s own forecasts or guidance, which may have a material effect on the price or value of DXS securities, the EGM Investor Relations, Communications & Sustainability will refer the matter to the Continuous Disclosure Committee to consider what further action is required.

-Media monitoring (including social media) is the responsibility of the Investor Relations, Communications & Research team.
+Media monitoring (including social media) is the responsibility of the Investor Relations, Communications & Sustainability team.